Second government of Felipe González: Investiture

+Votes of confidence/no confidence

 Council of Ministers

 The Council of Ministers was structured into the offices for the prime minister, the deputy prime minister and 15 ministries.
 The number of ministries was increased to 17 with the creation of the Ministry of Social Affairs and the Ministry of the Spokesperson of the Government in July 1988.

 Departmental structure

 Felipe González's second government was organised into several superior and governing units, whose number, powers and hierarchical structure varied depending on the ministerial department.